 Swiss Water and its subsidiaries employ full-time employees, which include salaried and union employees, many of whom are covered by collective agreements.
 The Company's operations and continued growth are dependent on its ability to hire, retain and develop its employees.
-In addition to a tight labour market in Metro Vancouver, the Company has managed to continue operations during the COVID-19 pandemic, but has had to deal with continued labour shortages, absenteeism, and employee leaves.
+In addition to a tight labour market in Metro Vancouver, the Company has dealt with continued labour shortages, absenteeism, and employee leaves.
 Any failure to effectively attract talented and experienced employees and to establish adequate succession planning and retention strategies could result in a lack of requisite knowledge, skill and experience.
 This could impact the Company's competitive position or result in increased costs, competition for or high turn-over of employees.
 Any of the foregoing could negatively affect the Company's ability to operate its business efficiently, which in turn could adversely affect the Company's reputation, operations or financial performance.